 Panic At The Disco Information

-It all started when childhood friends Ryan Ross and Spencer Smith jammed together as in their parent's garages everyday after school.
+It all started when childhood friends Ryan Ross and Spencer Smith jammed together in their parents' garages everyday after school.
 With Ross on guitar and Smith on drums, they had great hopes of being in a band together and making it big.
-Along with the help of now band mates, Brendan Urie, and John Walker, they together formed Panic!
+Along with the help of now band mates Brendan Urie and John Walker, they together formed Panic!
 At The Disco.
-The band got the name from a line in a song by a band named Name Taken.
 The band is best known for their incorporation of pop punk, emo, electronica, dance and indie rock.

-The band's road to fame began with the band contacting lead singer of the popular band, Fall Out Boy, Pete Wentz via the online site, LiveJournal and asking that he check out the band's music which was then hosted on the music site Pure Volume.
+The band's road to fame began with the band contacting Pete Wentz, lead singer of the popular band Fall Out Boy.
 Wentz was so impressed that he met the band in person to request that he'd sign them on his Fueled by Ramen imprint label DecayDance.